corps-g/asemot_openmc/README.md

 see the [Quick Install Guide](https://openmc.readthedocs.io/en/stable/quickinstall.html).

-All examples will be studied using data obtained by executing the script `openmc-make-test-data` included with OpenMC.
-This script installs the NNDC distribution of ACE files at 293 K and the multipole data needed for on-the-fly Doppler broadening of resonance-region data.
+All examples will be studied using data obtained by executing the script `openmc-get-nndc-data` and `openmc-get-multipole-data` included with OpenMC.
+These scripts installs the NNDC distribution of ACE files at 293 K and the multipole data needed for on-the-fly Doppler broadening of resonance-region data.
+On your own machines, make sure to set the environment variable `OPENMC_CROSS_SECTIONS` to whereever `cross_sections.xml` is located.

+Note: the most recent version of OpenMC (`develop` branch on GitHub) has eliminated `openmc-get-multipole-data` but added `openmc-make-test-data`.
+This latter script can be used by itself to get the NNDC data, multipole data, and more.

 Note, installation on Windows is not well supported at this time, and folks without Linux or OS X are encouraged to install a suitable